julissamijares/jmijares-midterm/README.md

 and is also used to determine what features will be important to use.

-final_model.ipynb: This notebook contains my final model (and two additional models that weren't used), and can be run to produce the same output I got. *Please run the feature_analysis first to make sure every file is up to date.*
+final_model.ipynb: This notebook contains my final model (and two additional models that weren't used), and can be run to produce the same output I got.

 Makefile & requirements.txt: This allow the user to run *make install* to download all the packages.